MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-models.md

 <sup>2</sup> Deployed models in the model catalog are accessed over an AML endpoint.
 We use the existing AML skill for this connection.

 You can use other models besides those listed here.
-For more information, see [Use non-Azure models for embeddings and chat](#use-non-azure-models-for-embeddings-and-chat) in this article.
+For more information, see [Use non-Azure models for embeddings](#use-non-azure-models-for-embeddings-and-chat) in this article.

 > [!NOTE]
 > Inputs to an embedding models are typically chunked data.
 In an Azure AI Search RAG pattern, chunking is handled in the indexer pipeline, covered in [another tutorial](tutorial-rag-build-solution-pipeline.md) in this series.